RLRyals/MCP-tutorial/README.md

-# MCP-tutorial
+# MCP Tutorial: Building AI Writing Tools for Authors

-This is a tutorial project that demonstrates how to build a Model Context Protocol (MCP) server system for managing a book series database.
-The tutorial is structured in steps, each building upon the previous to create a complete system.
+This project demonstrates how to build Model Context Protocol (MCP) servers that connect Claude Desktop AI with a PostgreSQL database to help authors manage book series, characters, plots, timelines, and continuity across writing projects.

+## 📖 Interactive Tutorial Guide

+**[VS Code MCP Writing Tools Setup Guide](docs/vs_code_mcp_tutorial.html)** - Our comprehensive, interactive guide with step-by-step instructions, visual aids, code blocks, and troubleshooting tips.

+> **Start Here**: We recommend following the interactive guide above for the best learning experience.
+The README below provides only a high-level overview and reference.

+## What You'll Build

+This tutorial teaches you how to create specialized AI writing tools that allow authors to:

+- Organize book series and their metadata
+- Track characters and their attributes
+- Manage plot structures and story arcs
+- Build coherent story worlds and settings
+- Monitor timelines and continuity
+- Implement specialized writing tools

+Each component is implemented as an MCP server that extends Claude Desktop's capabilities with database-backed tools.

 ## Prerequisites
 - Node.js (Latest LTS version recommended)